 The next step is apply the True Shape Nesting.

-In this menu you can set the nesting quality.
-More detail will be slower as the calculation time will be longer, but it can result in more media saving.
+In this menu you can set the Nesting quality and Rotation.
+More detail and a lower rotation angle will be slower as the calculation time will be longer, but it can result in more media saving.
 Just give it a try to find what's best in your situation.

 Choose for the option Incremental in case you want to add some objects to a document that already contains a True Shape Nesting.
 In that case the new nested files will be added to the existing nesting, while retaining the previous nesting result.
 You can choose for the option Use object extends for objects without unique cutline in case your design contains objects that are not prepared in advance for the True Shape Nesting.